-** Based on diameter of a sphere having the same surface area as the particle.
+** Based on the diameter of a sphere having the same surface area as the particle.

 Irregular particles on falling, will not take up a preferred orientation as would particles having an axis o symmetry and they may fall edgewise, for example.
-The shape and surface of a free falling particle will thus influence its rate of fall in a sense that the particle will always attains a velocity smaller than that of a smooth, regular sphere of equal radius.
+The shape and surface of a free-falling particle will thus influence its rate of fall in the sense that the particle will always attain a velocity smaller than that of a smooth, regular sphere of equal radius.